michaelbull/kotlin-coroutines-jdbc/README.md

 Calling this function with a specific suspending block will run the block in the context of a [`CoroutineTransaction`][CoroutineTransaction].

-Calls to `transaction` can be nested inside another, with each child re-use the first `CoroutineTransaction`.
+Calls to `transaction` can be nested inside another, with each child re-using the first `CoroutineTransaction`.
 Only the outermost call will either [`commit`][Connection.commit] or [`rollback`][Connection.rollback] the transaction.